Fishing Lake County's Clear Lake and Blue Lakes

 If you want to leave the driving to others, you can join a tour of the Lake.
 The Indian Beach Resort offers guided boat tours that slant toward fishing with hosts Tony and Ken offering great fishing tips but also some good insight into the Lake and its history.

 There's also Eyes of the Wild, operated by professional photographers JW Shipley & Faith Rigolois.
-These tours are fantastic and some even feature professional Native American music Kevin Village Stone.
+These tours are fantastic and some even feature professional Native American musician Kevin Village Stone.

 Before You Put In...